m-zahn/feature-viewer/README.md

 <img src="/assets/FVDemo.png" width="100%" />

-It is possible to fill the feature viewer with protein features from [NeXtProt](https://search.nextprot.org/), the human protein database.
+It is possible to fill the feature viewer with protein features from [neXtProt](https://www.nextprot.org/), the human protein database.

-- First, find your protein of interest in NeXtProt and get the neXtProt accession (NX_...).
+- First, find your protein of interest in neXtProt and get the neXtProt accession (NX_...).
 (You can find your protein by entering an accession number of another database, like UniProt or Ensembl)
-- Then, check the type of feature in the [NeXtProt API](https://api.nextprot.org/) that you would like to add to your viewer.
+- Then, check the type of feature in the [neXtProt API](https://api.nextprot.org/) that you would like to add to your viewer.
 For example, "propeptide" or "mature-protein".
 - Include the feature viewer bundle with nextprot to your html  : feature-viewer.nextprot.js
 - Finally, create your feature-viewer like this :